Georgia Elks Aidmore Children's Center

 include expectations of the family/custodian as part of the overall process.

 How is Elks Aidmore Organized?

-Elks Aidmore Children's Center is the Major State Project of the Georgia Elks Association.
+Elks Aidmore is the Major State Project of the Georgia Elks Association.
 It is governed by a Board of Trustees, which meets on a quarterly basis.
-An Executive Committee, made up of select members of the Board of Trustees, meets eight times a year.
-Other committees are appointed by the President of the Board of Trustees.
+An Executive Committee, made up of select members of the Board of Trustees, meets as needed.
+Other supporting committees are appointed by the President of the Board of Trustees.